Pain in the Sciatic Nerve

 Generally, 80-90% of people get better in a few weeks.
 Prolonged sitting can cause pain in the sciatic nerve.
 It often occurs in those with desk jobs, which is a large majority of the current workforce.
 Here are some tips that may help with your pain.

-How Long Does it Take for Sciatic Nerve Pain to Go Away?
+How Long Does It Take for the Pain to Go Away?

 How Can I Relieve Sciatic Nerve Pain at Home?